Helping the Hungry

 - Tyke Olinde, University Presbyterian Church

 A small group of volunteers began distributing collected bread and food items in the parking lot of Victoria Baptist Church.
 This would be the first of five homes for the Greater Baton Rouge Food Bank.
-From the parking lot of Victoria Baptist Church, we moved to a small house, to a warehouse, to an even bigger warehouse and finally, to our current home at Fraenkel Center.
+From the parking lot of Victoria Baptist Church, we moved to a small house, to a warehouse, to an even bigger warehouse, and, finally, to our current home at Fraenkel Center.

-There has been a tremendous amount of growth since the days of the Victoria Baptist Church parking lot, but the mission and purpose of the Food Bank still remain the same.
+There has been a tremendous amount of growth since the days of the Victoria Baptist Church parking lot, but the mission and purpose of the Food Bank remain the same.
 We are dedicated to eliminating a tragic problem – hungry people in a world of surplus food.